vaibhavmehtaa/analytics-platform-helm-charts/charts/cpanel/README.md

 # Control Panel API Helm Chart

-Installing this chart will deploy the Analytical Platform Control Panel API, a REST API with which the creation and maintainance of users, apps and data sources on the platform can be managed.
+Installing this chart will deploy the Analytical Platform Control Panel API, a REST API with which the creation and maintenance of users, apps and data sources on the platform can be managed.